 January 17 update

-Watts-Brighthaupt came to New York for cooking and workout lessons during the first week of the "New You Resolution."
+Watts-Brighthaupt came to New York last week for cooking and workout lessons during the first week of "New You Resolution."
 She was encouraged to shoot for four or five days of cardio workouts per week and three days of strength training.

 |© 2007 Cable News Network.